merce-fra/PELCA/README.md

 ## Example
-An example of the code in action is detailed in the file [manualTutorial.md](manualTutorial.md)

 ## Contribution
 We welcome all kinds of contributions!
 To contribute to the project, start by forking the repository, make your proposed changes in a new branch, and create a pull request.
 Make sure your code is readable and well-documented.
 Include unit tests if possible.